Hydrogen chloride

 The compound hydrogen chloride has the chemical formula HCl and as such is a hydrogen halide.
-At room temperature, it is a colourless gas, which forms white fumes of hydrochloric acid upon contact with atmospheric water vapor.
+At room temperature, it is a colorless gas, which forms white fumes of hydrochloric acid upon contact with atmospheric water vapor.
 Hydrogen chloride gas and hydrochloric acid are important in technology and industry.
 Hydrochloric acid, the aqueous solution of hydrogen chloride, is also commonly given the formula HCl.

 Reactions

 Hydrogen chloride is a diatomic molecule, consisting of a hydrogen atom H and a chlorine atom Cl connected by a polar covalent bond.
 The chlorine atom is much more electronegative than the hydrogen atom, which makes this bond polar.
 Consequently, the molecule has a large dipole moment with a negative partial charge (δ−) at the chlorine atom and a positive partial charge (δ+) at the hydrogen atom.
 In part because of its high polarity, HCl is very soluble in water (and in other polar solvents).

 Upon contact, H2O and HCl combine to form hydronium cations [H3O]+ and chloride anions Cl− through a reversible chemical reaction:

 The resulting solution is called hydrochloric acid and is a strong acid.
 The acid dissociation or ionization constant, Ka, is large, which means HCl dissociates or ionizes practically completely in water.
 Even in the absence of water, hydrogen chloride can still act as an acid.
 For example, hydrogen chloride can dissolve in certain other solvents such as methanol:

 Hydrogen chloride can protonate molecules or ions and can also serve as an acid-catalyst for chemical reactions where anhydrous (water-free) conditions are desired.

 Because of its acidic nature, hydrogen chloride is a corrosive substance, particularly in the presence of moisture.